Menu

 2026 Pilot Projects Coming Soon!

-Ohio OPN is seeking three (3) innovative Pilot Projects for funding that focuses on enhancing overdose prevention initiatives to reduce unintentional overdose deaths across the state.
+Ohio OPN Pilot Projects will focus on enhancing overdose prevention initiatives to reduce unintentional overdose deaths across the state.

 • Priority will be given to proposals that demonstrate innovative interventions and/or activities that have not been implemented within the community.